 On our first trip to Bali we flew out of LAX and got an awesome deal on our flights – we paid about $900 each and booked through Expedia.
 One of the benefits of booking flights through Expedia is they offer some killer deals (40-60% off in many cases) on booking hotels through them afterward.

 Our flight was about 15 hours to Melbourne, a short layover, and then about another 5 hours from Melbourne to Denpasar.
 It’s a long flight for us Californians, but it’s worth every second it takes to get there!

-Before we went to Bali I was introduced to a local driver who picked us up from the airport.
-His name is Wayan Suta, and I have his contact info if you’re interested in being picked up at by a friendly honest driver you can count on.
+Before we first went to Bali I was introduced to a local driver through a mutual friend who picked us up from the airport.
+His name is Wayan Suta, and I have his contact info if you’re interested in being picked up from the airport by a friendly honest driver you can count on.
 Wayan is so nice, speaks perfect English, and it was an absolute pleasure to be greeted by him in an airport full of hustling taxi drivers.
 Drop me an email if you would like his contact info.